-Another decent option is by using your miles to book travel directly with the Capital One travel agency.
+Another decent option is by using your miles to book travel directly with Capital One Travel.
 This will get you 1 cent per mile in value but you won’t earn any additional airline or hotel rewards points, so it may not be the most rewarding option.

 Overall, the CapOne Venture card gives travelers an easy-to-use rewards program with plenty of redemption options, especially when booking a trip to visit Mickey.

-If you liked the ease of the CapOne Venture card above, you will probably like its cash-back sibling, the CapOne Savor card.
+If you like the ease of the CapOne Venture card above, you will probably like its cash-back sibling, the CapOne Savor card.

-The CapOne Savor card earns an impressive 4% cashback on entertainment purchases, 2% on grocery purchases, and 1% on everything else.
-So that means a trip to see Mickey could earn you a nice chunk of change.
+The CapOne Savor card earns an impressive 4% cash-back on entertainment purchases, 2% cash-back on grocery purchases, and 1% cash-back on everything else.
+So that means a trip to the parks could earn you a nice chunk of change.

 Sometimes you just need a simple, no-frills card that provides solid value.
 For us, that is the Freedom Unlimited card.

-This unique card will earn cardholders 5% back on travel that is purchased through the Chase Ultimate Rewards travel portal, 3% on dining and drugstores, 5% back on Lyft purchases (through March 2025), and then an unlimited 1.5% back on everything else — that’s a lot of cash-back or points!
-And this is outside of the introductory offer of a 1.5% boost available to new cardmembers.
+This unique card will earn cardholders 5% cash-back on travel that is purchased through the Chase Ultimate Rewards travel portal, 3% cash-back on dining and drugstores, 5% cash-back on Lyft purchases (through March 2025), and then an unlimited 1.5% cash-back on everything else.
+That’s a lot of cash-back!
+And this is outside of the introductory offer of a 1.5% cash-back boost available to new cardmembers.

 New cardholders will get a nice little welcome bonus (which is better than nothing for a $0 annual fee) on top of 0% interest for 15 months on all purchase and balance transfers.